motaylormo/42-Intermediate-Exam/gold_gain/mine/NOTES.md

 ```
 correct return = 16
 ```
-Max possible gold for each point
+Max possible gold for each point.
+From the left column, 16 is max.
 {
 	{ 13, 12, 6, 5 },
 	{ 14, 11, 9, 1 },